Beyond Meat butchered as stock sale ban lifted

 At least three Wall Street analysts cut their price target on the stock after the results, with J.P.
 Morgan’s Goldman reducing his target to $138 from $189.

-Howard also raised doubts on whether the company could scale to a national level with its partnership with McDonald’s Corp (MCD.N), the world’s largest burger chain, which is testing its vegan burger in Canada.

-At least 43% of the company’s float were shorted as of Oct.
-25, data from financial analytics firm S3 Partners showed.

-Reporting by Nivedita Balu in Bengaluru; editing by Patrick Graham and Saumyadeb Chakrabarty
+Reporting by Nivedita Balu in Bengaluru and Richa Naidu in Chicago; Additional reporting by Tina Bellon in New York and Noel Randewich in San Francisco; Editing by Saumyadeb Chakrabarty and Lisa Shumaker